fastlane/docs/docs/getting-started/ios/screenshots.md

 [Snapshot setupSnapshot:app];
 [app launch];
 ```
 1. In the terminal run `fastlane snapshot`.
-WARNING: Running the test in Xcode will not create the snapshots is insufficient and will not generate the correct results - although no tests will fail.
-The command line program creates the necessary subdirectories and renames the files as appropriate.
+WARNING: Running the test in Xcode does not create the snapshots, is insufficient, and will not generate the correct results - although no tests will fail.
+The command line program creates the necessary subdirectories, renames the files as appropriate, and generates the overview html page.

 The setup process will also generate a `Snapfile`, looking similar to